timjogorman/RicherEventDescription/guidelines.md

 expression is ``turned''.%

-\ex.
-For the duration of her *surgery*, the anesthesiologist *monitored* her pulse at the wrist. \a. *surgery* SIMULTANEOUS *monitored*
+- For the duration of her *surgery*, the anesthesiologist *monitored* her pulse at the wrist. \a. *surgery* SIMULTANEOUS *monitored*